ex0-tekk/Diabolist-VR/Readme.md

 -
 [5b]
 ## Claralux Lighting
-#### NOTE: You MUST use Claralux settings at night, simply enable the TOGGLE LIGHT LEVEL TEST MODE option past 6pm to change options, then DISABLE IT TO CONTINUE.
+#### You MUST use Claralux settings at night, simply enable the TOGGLE LIGHT LEVEL TEST MODE option past 6pm to change options, then DISABLE IT TO CONTINUE.
 #### If you Fail to Disable this AFTER adjusting these options ⬇️ then your character will be frozen and unable to move when you return to your game.
 ![Claralux Settings](https://user-images.githubusercontent.com/78007822/139784108-e8e86f7f-9cf8-41b5-a4a1-f4fb22316a8c.png)
 ![Claralux Settings 2](https://user-images.githubusercontent.com/78007822/139784116-74f26356-f533-4e88-9492-467941ea62bf.png)
 -
 [5c]
 ## DynDOLOD
-#### NOTE: Enable Large Ref Fix, DynDOLOD will auto-activate when you leave the Realm of Lorkhan.
+#### Enable Large Ref Fix, DynDOLOD will auto-activate when you leave the Realm of Lorkhan.
 ![DynDOLOD Settings](https://user-images.githubusercontent.com/78007822/139785164-ab8ac947-0fcd-4ed3-920c-bc1aa5a8c266.png)
 -
 [5d]